All Episodes

 And they can't even do that, right?

-They gotta insert politics into it.
+They got to insert their politics into it.

-It you know, I would call it journalism, it's not, right?
+You know, I would call it journalism.

-But I was a bit outspoken, you know, like so during the Gamergate era, I was actually on the side of the anti-Gamergate people.
+You know, like, so during the Gamergate era, I was actually on the side of the anti-Gamergate people.

-I was on the side of, you know, Anita Sarkeesian, Zoe Quinn.
+I was on the side of, you know, Anita Sarkeesian Zoe Quinn.

-Like Zoe Quinn was like a good friend, for example, right?
+Like, Zoe Quinn was like a good friend, for example, right?

 We were all tight.

-And you know, what they did was wrong, but then the games media, they turned it into this whole narrative about how video gamers are over, you know, like the game companies need to stop catering to straight white males because you know they're all sexist and racist, and like that was not true, clearly.
+But then the games media, they turned it into this whole narrative about how video gamers are over, you know, like the game companies need to stop catering to straight white males because, you know, they're all sexist and racist.

-I mean, about consumers, because they would complain about something and it would be like the most nothing topic, right?
+It would be like the most nothing topic, right?

 People complained about it.